 Some patients develop antibodies against other peoples' tissue type (HLA-antibodies).
 This is often referred to as being sensitised.
 If patients have a lot of these antibodies it can be very difficult to find a suitable kidney for them (i.e. one that they do not have antibodies against).
 These patients require preferential access to a well-immunologically matched kidney if one becomes available.
-The ability to measure a patient's level of sensitisation has improved since the current allocation algorithms were developed.
+The ability to measure a patient's level of sensitisation has improved.
 RTAC is working on ways to better measure sensitisation so that the allocation algorithm can best meet the needs of patients with high levels of sensitisation.
+KAv2, provides increased priority matching for potential recipients that are highly sensitized.